ajour/ajour/CLI.md

 # CLI

 It is possible to interact with Ajour through command line arguments.
-To get a overview you can use `ajour --help`:
+To get an overview you can use `ajour --help`:

 ```text
 USAGE: